Moving and/or Changing Rotations

 - 3.1.2 If the sole criterion is that the applicant (or their partner) has become pregnant since submitting their Foundation Programme application or since commencing their foundation training, this will not be regarded as a reason for an inter-foundation school transfer

-Please see UKFPO website guidance for medical students and trainees on the new centralised IFST process and the electronic form.
-This process has been aligned with the Inter-Deanery Transfer (IDT) process used in specialty. guide below in files.
+Please see UKFPO website guidance for medical students and trainees on the new process as this is changing again for 2010-2021 This process has been aligned with the Inter-Deanery Transfer (IDT) process used in specialty.

 Please check the UKFPO website for important future dates.

 New rotations commence August 2021 *incomplete applications will not be put forward for consideration by clinical panels and will be withdrawn.